tfkq/HelloWorld/README.md

 ![thumbnail](./Thumbnail.jpeg)

 Welcome to the **Nanowar Of Steel**'s first GitHub project, and first ever example of a **source-code song**.
-The aim of this project is to support and enforce "_True metal programming_", that basically means: "_write code so badly that you only you sing it_".
+The aim of this project is to support and enforce "_True metal programming_", that basically means: "_write code so badly that you can only sing it_".

 You can find the source-code video in the link below: https://www.youtube.com/watch?v=yup8gIXxWDU